Monday Sept 11. Pendulum gathering will be by Zoom, with people gathering in small pods, Sept 17-19. (Call: bit.ly/PendulumCall2022)

 NWCC afternoon update: “Today a Red Flag Warning is in effect from 11am to 11pm.
 NOAA issues this warning for the Rum Creek Fire and other parts of southern Oregon for strong gusty winds and low relative humidity.
 Forecasters expect passage of a dry cold front this afternoon or evening.”

-• 9/5 NWCC morning update: “Tomorrow’s weather will provide a test for the fire lines.
+At 3pm, air quality at Wolf Creek is Hazardous: PM2.5 is 465. (“Everyone should avoid any outdoor activity.”)
+Everything is very dry.
+Smoke hangs heavily on the hills and meadow. - 9/5 NWCC morning update: “Tomorrow’s weather will provide a test for the fire lines.
 If the fire stays within the current footprint, fire managers can be more confident that it will not escape the fire lines in the future.
 Rum Creek Fire will be under a Haines 6 tomorrow, the highest level on the index, indicating the greatest potential for rapid fire growth.
 Also, the National Weather Service has issued a Fire Weather Watch for Tuesday afternoon and evening for the Rum Creek Fire area.
 The forecast calls for high temperatures, gusty winds and low relative humidity.

 The Haines Index is a tool used to estimate the effect of atmospheric dryness and stability on fire growth potential.
 When the atmosphere is unstable, windy conditions allow mixing of air near the ground with air higher in the atmosphere.
 This mixing provides ample fresh air flow to a fire, allowing it to burn freely and potentially grow rapidly and develop a smoke plume.
 These conditions are more likely to allow a fire to run or spot past fire lines.”

-• 9/6 NWCC morning update: “The National Weather Service has issued a Red Flag Warning for Tuesday afternoon and evening for the Rum Creek Fire area.
+Air quality: “Today, heaviest smoke impacts from the Rum Creek Fire will be in the immediate vicinity of the fire perimeter and along the Illinois Valley.
+Increased heat and wind Tuesday will disperse widespread smoke but may produce additional smoke into Wednesday.” - 9/6 NWCC morning update: “The National Weather Service has issued a Red Flag Warning for Tuesday afternoon and evening for the Rum Creek Fire area.
 A Red Flag Warning means that critical fire weather conditions are either occurring now or will shortly.
 The forecast calls for high temperatures, gusty winds and low relative humidity.
 These conditions may cause a fire to flare up, and promote rapid spread of fire… Firefighters are mopping up, adding depth along the edges, as time permits to reduce the chance of fire escaping.

 ODF Tuesday 8pm update: A Heat Advisory extends until 11pm Wednesday, with more hot weather expected later in the week… With high temperatures, low relative humidity, and some gusty winds, the fire burned actively today.
 Except for a few spot first on the northwest part, the fire stayed within the containment lines.

-• Wolf Creek air now is Acceptable.
+Air quality: “As drying, warming, and gusty winds persist through the week, new smoke will be dependent on fire behavior and containment of the fire perimeter.” - Wolf Creek air now is Acceptable.
 This can change rapidly with the wind; on Friday, it went from Moderate to Hazardous in two hours, peaking at 492.

-• Josephine Co announcement 12:30pm: Level 1 – BE READY downgraded for the following areas: North of Lower Grave Creek Road… INCLUDES Wolf Creek, Leland, Hugo, Three Pines, and Merlin Areas
+- Josephine Co announcement 12:30pm: Level 1 – BE READY downgraded for the following areas: North of Lower Grave Creek Road… INCLUDES Wolf Creek, Leland, Hugo, Three Pines, and Merlin Areas

-• NWCC morning update: “Despite the heat and rugged terrain, firefighters on the Rum Creek Fire continue to make progress.
+- NWCC morning update: “Despite the heat and rugged terrain, firefighters on the Rum Creek Fire continue to make progress.
 Containment has increased to 42%, with most edges of the fire mopped up at least 75 feet inside fire lines… Overnight, the fire stayed within the containment lines despite high temperatures, low relative humidity and gusty winds.
 Today, temperatures will continue to be high, triggering a Heat Advisory from the National Weather Service… A few isolated storm cells are passing through the area today, bringing scattered lightning and minimal rain.
 NWS has issued a Fire Weather Watch for Thursday afternoon and evening, for strong gusty winds and low relative humidity.”

-• A Heat Advisory extends until 11pm Wednesday, with more hot weather expected later in the week.
+- A Heat Advisory extends until 11pm Wednesday, with more hot weather expected later in the week.

-• Air quality, Jos Co Wed 8pm: “Smoke and haze from several fires in the region as well as farther away, will continue to contribute to local conditions.
+- Air quality, Jos Co Wed 8pm: “Smoke and haze from several fires in the region as well as farther away, will continue to contribute to local conditions.
 Haze concentrations for the Illinois Valley will move back toward Merlin and Galice areas by the morning, and then towards Medford and Ashland later tomorrow.
 Larger incidents to the north and east of Josephine County will also add to the local Rum Creek fire smoke.”

-• Air quality: “Low laying clouds will delay smoke lifting until this afternoon.
+- Air quality: “Low laying clouds will delay smoke lifting until this afternoon.
 Smoke will move southwest, bringing widespread smoke to the Applegate Valley, Illinois Valley, and coastal locations.
 Overnight, areas of heaviest impacts will be in the immediate vicinity of the fire perimeter, including Galice and Western Merlin.
 Tomorrow, smoke will move westward.
 This pattern continues into Friday, bringing heavier smoke from Cedar Creek and out-of-state fires into the forecast region.”

-• Heat advisory until 11pm Wednesday: High temperatures of 100 to 106 are expected in the valleys, and in the 90s over most mountain areas, except areas above 6000 feet elevation.
+- Heat advisory until 11pm Wednesday: High temperatures of 100 to 106 are expected in the valleys, and in the 90s over most mountain areas, except areas above 6000 feet elevation.

-• 9/7 Josephine Co announcement 12:30pm: Level 1 – BE READY downgraded for the following areas: North of Lower Grave Creek Road… INCLUDES Wolf Creek, Leland, Hugo, Three Pines, and Merlin Areas
+- 9/7 Josephine Co announcement 12:30pm: Level 1 – BE READY downgraded for the following areas: North of Lower Grave Creek Road… INCLUDES Wolf Creek, Leland, Hugo, Three Pines, and Merlin Areas

-• NWCC morning update: “Despite the heat and rugged terrain, firefighters on the Rum Creek Fire continue to make progress.
+- NWCC morning update: “Despite the heat and rugged terrain, firefighters on the Rum Creek Fire continue to make progress.
 Containment has increased to 42%, with most edges of the fire mopped up at least 75 feet inside fire lines… Overnight, the fire stayed within the containment lines despite high temperatures, low relative humidity and gusty winds.
 Today, temperatures will continue to be high, triggering a Heat Advisory from the National Weather Service… A few isolated storm cells are passing through the area today, bringing scattered lightning and minimal rain.
 NWS has issued a Fire Weather Watch for Thursday afternoon and evening, for strong gusty winds and low relative humidity.”

-• A Heat Advisory extends until 11pm Wednesday, with more hot weather expected later in the week.
+- A Heat Advisory extends until 11pm Wednesday, with more hot weather expected later in the week.

-• Air quality, Jos Co Wed 8pm: “Smoke and haze from several fires in the region as well as farther away, will continue to contribute to local conditions.
+- Air quality, Jos Co Wed 8pm: “Smoke and haze from several fires in the region as well as farther away, will continue to contribute to local conditions.
 Haze concentrations for the Illinois Valley will move back toward Merlin and Galice areas by the morning, and then towards Medford and Ashland later tomorrow.
 Larger incidents to the north and east of Josephine County will also add to the local Rum Creek fire smoke.”

-• Air quality: “Low laying clouds will delay smoke lifting until this afternoon.
+- Air quality: “Low laying clouds will delay smoke lifting until this afternoon.
 Smoke will move southwest, bringing widespread smoke to the Applegate Valley, Illinois Valley, and coastal locations.
 Overnight, areas of heaviest impacts will be in the immediate vicinity of the fire perimeter, including Galice and Western Merlin.
 Tomorrow, smoke will move westward.
 This pattern continues into Friday, bringing heavier smoke from Cedar Creek and out-of-state fires into the forecast region.”

 Air quality can change rapidly with the wind; Friday 9/2 , it went from Moderate to Hazardous in two hours, peaking at 492.